alanjones2/streamlit-chart-varieties/article.md

 ![](images/crypto-data.png)

-This is wide format data which while entirely suitable for human readers.
+This is wide format data which while entirely suitable for human readers and, for this article, this data is in the file *crypto-23.csv* .
 This wide format shows the different observations (here, the closing prices) in seperate columns (here, headed ETH and BTC).
 However, some data visulaization packages (as we shall see) require the data to be presented in _long_ format where the observations are in a single column and seperate column contains a label for the observation.

 If the data we see above is in the form af a Pandas dataframe (which it is!), we can create a new dataframe in long format using the Pandas `melt()`function in the following Python code.